inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/validation.md

     afield = SanitizedHTML()
 ```

-### Could find what you were looking for?
+### Could not find what you were looking for?

 If you didn't find the type of data you want to validate, please get in touch
-on the chat room and we'll add an example.
+and we'll add an example.

 ### What to do when you cannot validate (file upload example)?

-In some cases it is either not possible or even wanted to validate input data.
+In some cases it is either impossible or even desired to validate input data.
 A typical example of this is a file upload (e.g. InvenioRDM must be able to
 accept any file format including binary data and HTML files with possible
 cross-site scripting attacks).

-1. First of all, do validate all that's possible to validate.
-For instance content
+1. First of all, do validate all that is possible to validate.
+For instance, content
    length, mime types, virus check and similar may all be possible to validate.

-2. Be extremely clear (via e.g. naming) in your application when something is
+2. Be extremely clear (via e.g., naming) in your application when something is
    unvalidated and should be considered untrusted.

 3. Serving out the file again, you should ideally serve it from a custom
-   top-level domain (see e.g. how GitHub/Google/DropBox server user uploaded
+   top-level domain (see e.g., how GitHub/Google/DropBox serve user uploaded
    files).
-If not, you should prevent the browser from rendering the file (e.g.
+If not, you should prevent the browser from rendering the file (e.g.,
-   SVGs, HTMLs, PDFs, etc.) should simply be downloaded as a file or rendered
+   SVGs, HTMLs, PDFs, etc.).
+It should simply be downloaded as a file or rendered
    as text/plain.

-NEVER EVER allow file uploads and serve back the upload file again to other
+NEVER EVER serve back an uploaded file again directly to other
 users.
 It's a huge vulnerability.

-The best example is likely that you need to be able to upload any file format
-to InvenioRDM.